stylus/stylus/docs/lists.md

 It is strongly recommended to have multi-line for nested list.
 It also quite convenience for some properties has multi-value.

 #### Multi-line map
 Comma is useful in simple case.
 For a complex case such as a list inside a map (hash object), comma is no longer a list separator but a hash separator.
 To make a multi-line map, we have to work around with a pair of Parentheses or Curly Braces.
-We simply keep a bracket in the first line (the defining variable line) and all the following brackets in same lines.
+We simply keep the open bracket of the first item in the same line with the defined variable line.
+All the following brackets in same lines in close - open pattern.
 Everything inside brackets can freely have a new line.
 In short, see the example below.

 **Stylus**